nabindrak7/Naby_DATA332/Uber_Assignment/Uber_ReadMe.md

 # 🚕 Uber Trips Dashboard (April–September 2014)
 ![3e8eb2ffab960f9c8970ebd0e2db277d](https://github.com/user-attachments/assets/57dcc64e-3a59-4804-bde3-b576db18dc82)

+## Contributor ✍️
+Naby Karki

+---

+## Introduction
+In this project, I analyzed Uber trip data collected from New York City between April and September 2014.
+My objective is to uncover meaningful trends in ride activity by examining temporal and spatial dimensions, such as hour of the day, day of the week, and dispatch base.
+Using data preprocessing, interactive visualizations, geospatial mapping, and a predictive model,and aim to provide a comprehensive understanding of when and where ride demand peaks.
+The dashboard enables users to explore trip patterns, detect high-traffic periods, and visualize rider behavior across different time frames and locations.

+---

 ## 📌 Objective

 This Shiny dashboard visualizes Uber pickup data from April to September 2014.
 It provides interactive charts, heatmaps, a geospatial map, and a machine learning prediction model to analyze ride patterns by hour, day, base, and month, and to predict peak hours.